JeanHany/ProjectSR/README.md

 # Distributed System

+Use https://erlangcentral.org/wiki/index.php?title=A_Framework_for_Clustering_Generic_Server_Instances for active replication

 ## TODO

-Refactor test and faulth tolerance
+Refactor some part of code, stay bug and faulth tolerance

 ## Compiling